Accreditation / NCAA

 Primavera is accredited and aligned to state and national standards.
 A high school diploma earned from Primavera holds the same value as diplomas from traditional schools and is recognized by universities, colleges and employers nationwide.

-Primavera receives its accreditation through AdvancED, a globally renowned organization.
-Earning an AdvancED certificate involves an extensive review of the school’s organizational procedures, academic strategies, goals, improvements and stakeholder communication process.
+Primavera receives its accreditation through Cognia, a globally renowned organization.
+Earning a Cognia certificate involves an extensive review of the school’s organizational procedures, academic strategies, goals, improvements and stakeholder communication process.

 Due to Primavera’s continued commitment to the Cognia (formerly AdvancED) Standards, Assurances and Policies, our accreditation term is extended through June 30, 2024.

-According to Dr. Mark Elgart, President of AdvancEd, “Primavera Online High School is to be commended for engaging in this process and demonstrating their strong commitment to continuous improvement.”
+According to Dr. Mark Elgart, President of AdvancEd (Cognia), “Primavera Online High School is to be commended for engaging in this process and demonstrating their strong commitment to continuous improvement.”

-For more information on Primavera’s accreditation, visit AdvancED and select “Find Accredited Schools” from the menu in the top right corner of the page, then search for Primavera Online High School.
+For more information on Primavera’s accreditation, visit Cognia and select “Find Accredited Schools” from the menu in the bottom of the page, then search for Primavera Online High School.

 Primavera is approved by the National Collegiate Athletic Association (NCAA) for numerous math, science, English, social studies and foreign language courses starting from the 2014-2015 school year.